Rash200217/Trendora-Ecommerce/README.md

 ### **2. Database Setup**
 1. Open **pgAdmin** or your SQL terminal.
-2. Create a database named `trendora`.
+2. Create a database named `trendora_db`.
 3. The tables will be automatically created by Hibernate when you run the backend.
+4. If not use backup_database file when trendora_db database didnt work properly.
 ### **3. Backend Setup (Spring Boot)**
 ```bash
 # Navigate to the backend folder